 Description of Hurupaki School

-Hurupaki Primary School is situated approximately 8 kms North West of Whangarei City.
-It is a Decile 8 school with a fluctuating roll of 310 – 370 children.
+Hurupaki School is situated approximately 8 kms North West of Whangarei City.
+It is a Decile 8 school with a fluctuating roll of around 300 children.

 The school is well resourced and is set within spacious grounds containing a solar-heated swimming pool, a large school hall and state-of-the-art library.
 The child-focused play areas include extensive sports fields, adventure playground, netball/tennis courts, a junior ‘pirate ship’ playground adjoining a ‘desert island’ sandpit.
 A challenging climbing frame – the ‘Roplay Ball’, a fitness trail and a new 506m long bike track.